hugol-v/hugol-v.github.io/_pages/about.md

 ---
+layout: about
+title: about
 permalink: /
-title: "About me"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
+subtitle: Incoming Ph.D. student at <a href="https://statistics.yale.edu/">Yale University - Department of Statistics and Data Science</a>

+profile:
+  align: right
+  image: profile.jpg
+  image_circular: false # crops the image to make it circular
+  more_info: >
+    <p>Incoming Ph.D. student @ Yale University</p>

+news: true # includes a list of news items
+selected_papers: true # includes a list of papers marked as "selected={true}"
+social: true # includes social icons at the bottom of the page
 ---

 Welcome to my academic website!
-I am currently pursuing a Master's degree in Mathematics and Statistics at [McGill University](https://www.mcgill.ca/), where I have the privilege of working under the co-supervision of [Professor Courtney Paquette](https://cypaquette.github.io/) and [Professor Elliot Paquette](https://elliotpaquette.github.io/).
+I am an incoming Ph.D. student at [Yale University](https://www.yale.edu/)'s Statistics and Data Science program.
+I recently completed my Master's degree in Mathematics and Statistics at [McGill University](https://www.mcgill.ca/), where I had the privilege of working under the co-supervision of [Professor Courtney Paquette](https://cypaquette.github.io/) and [Professor Elliot Paquette](https://elliotpaquette.github.io/).
 Prior to this, I earned my B.Sc. in Mathematics and Computer Science with First-Class Honours, also from McGill University.

 My academic interests revolve around the fascinating realm of large random systems.
 I see data science and machine learning as exciting avenues for theoretical exploration, using tools from random matrix theory, high-dimensional probability, optimization and statistics, into the complexities of high-dimensional systems.
 My research has led me to study theoretical aspects of random matrix theory, notably the matrix Dyson equation.
 I have also explored the applications of random matrix theory to machine learning, notably by establishing a Gaussian equivalence result for the empirical test error of random features ridge regression.
 For a slightly more detailed discussion, please refer to the "research" tab.

 Beyond my academic pursuits, I like to engage in physical activities.
 Snorkeling, kayaking, and skiing are among my favorite pastimes.
 In an alternate reality, I might have been known as a "gym bro."

-## Some news

-* This Fall 2024, I will begin my PhD studies in the [Department of Statistics and Data Science](https://statistics.yale.edu/) at Yale University.
-I really enjoyed visiting various institutions and connecting with students during the admissions process.
-I would also like to extend a special thanks to the faculty members who took the time to discuss their research and the opportunities at their institutions with me.
-I look forward for the next chapter of my academic journey at Yale.
-* My first paper is on the arXiv!
-It is titled [Matrix Dyson equation for correlated linearizations and test error of random features regression](https://arxiv.org/pdf/2312.09194.pdf) and is co-authored with [Elliot Paquette](https://elliotpaquette.github.io/).
-It develops some theory of the matrix Dyson equation (MDE) for correlated linearizations and uses it to solve a problem on asymptotic deterministic equivalent for the test error in random features regression.
-* I am grateful for the opportunity to present my work on the matrix Dyson equation for correlated linearization at the workshop “The many facets of random matrix theory”, which was part of the [2023 Winter meeting of the Canadian Mathematical Society](https://www.winter23.cms.math.ca/).
-It was a pleasure to meet everyone and to learn about the exciting research being done in the field of random matrix theory.
-* I am happy to announce that, along with Noah Marshall, I will be co-organizing [the Montreal RMT-ML-OPT Seminar](https://elliotpaquette.github.io/rmtmloptseminar.html) at McGill University during the Fall 2023 semester.
-* I am grateful for the invitation extended to me to participate in the 2023 [Princeton Machine Learning Theory Summer School](https://mlschool.princeton.edu/), which occurred from June 26th to June 30th.
-It has been an invaluable opportunity for me to enhance my knowledge through engaging courses and connect with a remarkable cohort of PhD students in the field of machine learning theory.
-I would like to extend a special appreciation to [Boris Hanin](https://boris-hanin.github.io/) for his exceptional organization of the summer school.

-### Contact Info

-You can contact me at hugo dot latourelle-vigeant at mail dot mcgill dot ca, or use the links to my social medias.